What Is Gambling Addiction? Signs, Causes, and How to Get Help

 A Path Toward Recovery

-The good news: recovery is not only possible—it’s powerful.
+The good news: recovery from gambling addiction is not only possible—it’s life-changing.
+It begins with acknowledging the problem and reaching out for support.

 Tools That Help